HoseaCodes/TaxDocs/docs/getting-started/tech-stack.md

 # Our Tech Stack

-At Ambitious Concepts, I've carefully selected a modern and robust tech stack that prioritizes developer experience, performance, and scalability.
+I've carefully selected a modern and robust tech stack that prioritizes developer experience, performance, and scalability.
 Here's a detailed breakdown of our technology choices:

 ## Core Framework
 - **Next.js with App Router**: I leverage server components for optimal performance and enhanced SEO capabilities